AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 #### If your server uses the default option {#default}

-If your server doesn't use auth mode, your MongoDB server will still be accessible even without a username and password.
+If your server does not use auth mode, your MongoDB server will still be accessible even without a username and password.
 However, you should ensure the mongodb.conf file `(/etc/mongodb.conf)` has the following lines - if they're not there, restart your server after you add them.

 ```bash
     bind_ip = 127.0.0.1